-It's clear that the germination of entrepreneurial environmentalism occurred in the lacunae of infrastructural/mat/landscape urbanism.
-Using data-driven information technologies such as GIS alongside desire-driven platforms like social networking, entrepreneurial environments are real-time systems that promote ecological production and social seduction as twinned efforts.
+It's clear the germination of entrepreneurial environmentalism occurred in the lacunae of infrastructural/mat/landscape urbanism.
+Using data-driven information technologies such as GIS alongside desire-driven platforms like social networking, entrepreneurial environments are real time systems that promote ecological production and social seduction as twinned efforts.
 Related to, but more provocative than, technologies like smart skins that respond to temperature, light, wind, etc., entrepreneurial environments create demand for change rather than simply responding.
-They are social devices as much as technological constructs, much like the advent of the Toyota Prius was a mechanism to solve an environmental problem, but one that stimulated a shift in consumer patterns-from the SUV to the hybrid lifestyle.
-For the metropolis, the emergence of entrepreneurial environments signals a shift from technology as a proxy for nature that shuns social status (such as HVAC or irrigation), toward an integration of information and environment as a technology/nature hybrid that seeks social activism (GROSS.MAX.'s nuclear powered iceberg).
+They are social devices as much as technological constructs, much like the advent of the Toyota Prius was a mechanism to solve an environmental problem, but one that stimulated a shift in consumer patterns-from the S.U.V. to the hybrid lifestyle.
+For the metropolis, the emergence of entrepreneurial environments signals a shift from technology as a proxy for nature that shuns social status (such as HVAC or irrigation), toward an integration of information and environment as a technology/ nature hybrid that seeks social activism (GROSS.MAX.'s nuclear powered ice berg).

-Although critical theory has moved far beyond sustainability as a provocation, practical practice in many ways is just embarking on it.
-Realizing that dematerialization, decarbonization, and lifecycle design are now economically feasible and culturally rewarded strategies, entrepreneurial environments recast the activities of resource capture, distribution, and post-user consolidation as inter-dependent modes in which the output (waste) of one process is harnessed as the input (nutrient) for others.
+And although critical theory has moved far beyond sustainability as a provocation, practical practice in many ways is just embarking on it.
+Realizing that dematerialization, decarbonization and life-cycle design are now economically feasible and culturally rewarded strategies, entrepreneurial environments recast the activities of resource capture, distribution, and post-user consolidation as inter-dependent modes in which the output (waste) of one process is harnessed as the input (nutrient) for others.
 In this shift toward entrepreneurial environments, one aspect is clear: matter matters.
 Increasingly it will be the locus of culture, to a degree that nature is not docile and controlled, but rather governed by a potent interaction of natural and human forces.
 Typological silhouettes are blurring, shifting from objectified spatial terrain to subjective states substantiated by the capacity to produce localized benefits and experiential atmospheres through active management of ecological media.
-But as a collection of translational disciplines concerned with the health and functionality of the metropolis, do entrepreneurial environments offer sufficient vitality to overcome the deep anathema toward the
+But as a collection of translational disciplines concerned with the health ntial Program= playing fields